Preserving Bell Peppers is actually very easy to do. Follow these simple steps to have that great green pepper flavor for your cooking all year long.

 We love green bell peppers!
-Almost any meal tastes better with a few green peppers in it.
+Almost any meal tastes better with a few bell peppers in it.
 We use them in soups, salads, casseroles and stir fries.
+Preserving bell peppers is actually very easy to do.
 Every year we try to get 3 or 4 gallon sized bags of them in the freezer.
 And every year we always want more!

 Over the years we have tried several different varieties of bell pepper.
 We have finally landed on one that seems to do well in our garden.
 It’s call Yolo Wonder and is an heirloom variety.
 They produce really well in our climate and are easy to start early from seed.